threadi/easy-language/readme.txt

 == Frequently Asked Questions ==

-= Can I use the plugin without a SUMM AI account? =

-The plugin can be installed even without SUMM AI account.
-You could translate all of your texts in easy language manually.

 = Does this plugin has an impact to the performance in the frontend? =

-No. By this plugin translated texts are handled as if they are Wordpress-native data.
+No. By this plugin simplified texts are handled as if they are Wordpress-native data.
+We do not output anything in fronted except the language switcher.

+= Is this plugin GPRD-compatible? =

+Yes, it is.
+We do not load any external files.
+API requests happen between your server and the API - not between them and your visitor.

 = Can I use this plugin in a multisite-installation? =